charliecalvert/CloudNotes/Assignments/GitHubApi.md

 You do not need to display all the fields, at least at first.
 Two or three would be enough while testing.
 For the midterm, up this to at least five or six.
 Be sure to include **Description** and **URL** among the fields you display.
 If possible, making **URL** clickable so we can see the Gist that you create.

-Add a new item to the menu called **Insert New Gist** or something similar.
-In **DataMaven**, you will also need to a new **Route** in the **render** method.
-It should display a component called ShowNewGist At some point the new route will need to pass two pieces of information to the component it calls.

 The new component will have one button that will call the **fetchGist** method from **DataMaven**.

-**fetchGist** should retrieve the entirety of the JSON data returned from GitHub.
-On the client side you should add the data to **DataMaven**'s state.
-This should cause a call to the **DataMaven** and **ShowNewGist** render methods.
+**fetchGist** should retrieve the entirety of the JSON data returned from GitHub and pass it to our new component in the **render** method.

+**NOTE**: _I'm intentionally being vague here as you should be able to problem solve sufficiently to see how to properly implement all this._

 ## The Buttons